It's a New Day in Public Health.

 - A client whose sputum smears indicate acid fast bacilli (AFB).

-NOTE: A client who is suspected of having tuberculosis may or may not have a positive tuberculin skin test (PPD).
+NOTE: A client who is suspected of having tuberculosis may or may not have a positive tuberculin skin test (PPD) or blood test (either QuantiFERON TB Gold Plus or T-Spot TB test.

 The Florida Department of Health is here to serve you.
 Contact us with any questions you may have regarding Tuberculosis at 850-245-4350.